-If you are a fresher graduating from campus, you have it tougher than your seniors in getting a job through your placement office.
+If you are a fresher graduating from campus, you have a question - What do companies expect from freshers?.
 As automation cuts jobs across industries and as start-ups find it difficult to get funding, the top recruiters will prefer to stay away from campuses.
 Big packages, mass hiring and offers will go down.

 This is indeed a major issue affecting the IT industry in India.
 NASSCOM data shows that only about 25% of engineering graduates are employable.
 Even those employable are not readily deployable.
 IT Industry spends between 16-24 weeks in training to make the campus graduates deployable.
 NASSCOM data suggests that IT industry spends close to USD 0.75billion [INR 1062 Cr.] annually on training fresh campus graduates.

 As words like 'cost cuts' and 'penny pinching' have turned into sound management strategy rather than one-off events in the IT industry, the demand for automation in monotonous tasks has grown.
 Indian tech firms are paying more attention to upgrading the skills of their existing employees to meet clients' demands for more specialised skill sets.

 “As many as 97 per cent of graduating engineers want jobs either in software engineering or core engineering.

 But, only 5 per cent have suitable skills to be employed in software or product market, and only 7 per cent can handle core engineering tasks.”

 Factors working behind an engineer's employability: